 What Is a Credit Card Disclosure?

-Every credit card offer has to give specific details about the credit card's pricing and fees.
-Because all credit card issuers are required by law to disclose the same pricing information, consumers can better compare credit cards and choose the credit card that best fits their cost preferences.
+Credit card disclosures provide transparency about pricing and fees.
+It also promotes competition.
+All credit card issuers are legally required to disclose the same pricing information, so consumers can better compare credit cards and choose the credit card that best fits their cost preferences.

-Credit cards often come with multiple APRs (annual percentage rate), and they must all appear on the credit card disclosure.
+Credit cards often come with multiple annual percentage rates (APRs).
+All of these rates must all appear on the credit card disclosure.

-Each APR disclosure must state whether the APR is fixed or variable.
+Each APR disclosure must also state whether the APR is fixed or variable.
 If the APR is variable, the disclosure should detail how it determines rate changes, including listing the specific index that the rate will be based on.

 The penalty APR, also called default APR, is the APR that goes into effect when you default on your credit card terms.
-The disclosure must state the penalty APR, what you do to trigger the APR, and how long it will last.
+The disclosure must state the penalty APR, what you could do that would trigger the penalty APR, and how long it will last.

 The grace period is the amount of time you have to pay your balance in full before you pay interest.
-The grace period may appear on the credit card disclosure in a section called “How to avoid paying interest on purchases.”
+The grace period usually appears on the credit card disclosure under a section called something like “how to avoid paying interest on purchases.”

-Note that grace periods usually only apply to purchases, not balance transfers and cash advances.
+Grace periods usually only apply to purchases, not balance transfers and cash advances.
 That means interest begins accruing on those balances immediately unless the disclosure specifically states otherwise.
 The grace period may not apply if you had a balance at the beginning of the billing cycle.

 Minimum Finance Charge

 Credit card companies often specify a minimum finance charge that you’ll pay whenever you’re charged interest on the account.
 For example, your minimum finance charge could be $1.
 In that case, if you build up $0.75 in interest costs during a month, that will be rounded up to your minimum finance charge of $1.

 Credit card disclosure must contain a list of fees associated with your credit card.
-While these fees vary by credit card, some common credit card fees include, but are not limited to an annual fee, balance transfer fee, cash advance fee, the foreign transaction fee (also called currency conversion fee), late payment fee, over-the-limit fee, and returned payment fee.
+Some common credit card fees include annual fees, cash advance fees, foreign transaction fees (also called a "currency conversion" fee), late payment fees, over-the-limit fees, and returned payment fees.

 Some fees, like the annual fee, are fixed.
-Other fees, like a cash advance or balance transfer fee, may be fixed or vary depending on the transaction amount.
+Other fees, like a cash advance fee, may depend on the transaction amount.
 For example, a cash advance fee could be $5, or it could be 5% of the advance.
 Fees could also list both $5 and 5% and charge whichever is greater.
 All of these details will be included in the disclosure.